Testimony of Mahlil Ahmad, a mocker turned worshiper

 By ICC’s Indonesia Correspondent

 08/02/2020 Washington D.C.
-(International Christian Concern) – My interest in Christianity began when I struggled to deal with so many problems, pressure and hardships in life.
-As a Muslim, I often said tahajjud prayers which is to take time to pray specifically at midnight, asking guidance from Allah so that I can be given a way out of the life problems I faced.
+(International Christian Concern) – My interest in Christianity began when I struggled to deal with so many problems, pressure, and hardships in life.
+As a Muslim, I often said tahajjud prayers which are to take time to pray, specifically at midnight, asking guidance from Allah so that I can be given a way out of the life problems I faced.
 Yet I did not find any answers.
-Day after day I felt increasingly depressed with the unsolved challenges, to the point that the thought of ending my life crossed my mind.
-But I recalled this strange experience – whenever I saw Christian coworkers at my place of work, when they prayed, I felt a calm and peace in my mind.
+Day after day, I felt increasingly depressed with the unsolved challenges, to the point that the thought of ending my life crossed my mind.
+But I recalled this strange experience – whenever I saw Christian coworkers at my place of work when they prayed, I felt calm and at peace in my mind.
 I wondered why even though they were the ones praying, I was able to feel restful.

-What they did not know is that I actually was jealous of my Christian friends.
+What they did not know is that I was actually jealous of my Christian friends.
 They always seemed to be very close to their Lord.
-In fact, whenever I saw them praying, I felt a peace in my heart.
+In fact, whenever I saw them praying, I felt peace in my heart.
 “I want to be like them,” I said to myself.

 I decided to find out more about who this long-haired man is.
-Without informing my Christian friends, one Sunday I entered one of the churches in the city of Medan.
-I was very surprised at the way of how worship is conducted in this church, since I could not tell if this was a church or a music concert venue, with these people singing while jumping.
-I sat quietly in the back row while praying “O Allah, show the straight path for these people.”
+Without informing my Christian friends, one Sunday, I entered one of the churches in the city of Medan.
+I was very surprised at the way worship is conducted in this church, since I could not tell if this was a church or a music concert venue, with these people singing while jumping.
+I sat quietly in the back row while praying, “O Allah, show the straight path for these people.”

-During the first meeting with him, I asked many questions from the Qur’an and he responded with verses of the Quran too, because he knows the Islamic Text well.
+During the first meeting with him, I asked many questions from the Qur’an, and he responded with verses from the Quran, too, because he knows the Islamic Text well.
 Finally, the conversation led to what the Bible says about who Jesus is.
 I told the pastor that I confessed that Jesus is indeed the Son of God and He is the Lord.
 I said I want to embrace Christianity today.
 But the pastor said, “Not now, go home.
 I’ll give you one more week to think again.”
 And he gave me a Bible to read.
-During that week, I read the Bible and my heart became more turbulent as I sought to know more about that truth.
+During that week, I read the Bible, and my heart became more turbulent as I sought to know more about that truth.

-It is true that after I was baptized, the problems started to emerge.
+It is true that after I was baptized, problems started to emerge.
 My family from Jakarta— my parents, uncles, and other brothers came to Medan looking for me.
 I was taken to one of the hotels in Medan and interrogated like a criminal.
-I was scolded with questions about my new found faith, beaten and forced to leave my Christian faith and return to Islam.
+I was scolded with questions about my newfound faith, beaten, and forced to leave my Christian faith and return to Islam.
 I was taken to a kyai (respected elder) to have a Ruqyah performed on me because I was considered by them to have been possessed by the devil.

 I praise the Lord that I can face all these hardships with a peaceful and joyful heart; because I believe my Lord Jesus Christ is with me.
-Please pray for me that I can continue to grow in my faith, and my aspiration to open a business selling basic necessities to support me and my wife.
+Please pray for me that I can continue to grow in my faith and my aspiration to open a business selling basic necessities to support my wife and me.